Cactoidal/GodotEthersV3/DOCUMENTATION.md

 # Quickstart

-## Add Godot Ethers to Your Project
+## Add GodotEthers to Your Project

 * Download the GodotEthers plugin ([cactus.godotethers](https://github.com/Cactoidal/GodotEthersV3/tree/main/addons/cactus.godotethers)) and add it to your project's `addons` folder.